 Set the virtual IP address of the cluster, the TCP port of the service to load balance and the criterion on source IP address or source TCP port (next image).

-A virtual IP address is a new unused IP address in the same IP network as the IP addresses of the two nodes.
+A virtual IP address is a new unused IP address in the same IP network (same subnet) as the IP addresses of the two nodes.
 The load balancing will be made on the virtual IP address/TCP port according the criterion.
 This article explains difference between source IP address and source TCP port.

 Click on Validate (previous image)